Movement Diameter vs Case Diameter

 • Controlled tolerances

-Retention systems must be included in diameter calculations.
+Retention must be included in diameter calculations from the start.

 Tolerance Considerations